xmos/lib_xua/doc/rst/opt_spdif_rx.rst

     <Port Location="XS1_PORT_1A"  Name="PORT_SPDIF_IN"/>

-When S/PDIF receive is enabled the codebase expects to either drive a synchronisation signal to an external Cirrus Logic CS2100 device or use lib_swp_pll (xcore.ai only) for master-clock generation.
+When S/PDIF receive is enabled the codebase expects to either drive a synchronisation signal to an external Cirrus Logic CS2100 device or use lib_sw_pll (xcore.ai only) for master-clock generation.

 The programmer should ensure the following :ref:`defines<opt_spdif_rx_ref_defines>` are set appropriately: